 Focus of their work: To ensure bond dollars are spent as voters intended

-The Bond Oversight committee conducted their inaugural meeting this month to complete their first quarterly review of the Gresham-Barlow School District Bond Measure 26-187.
+The Bond Oversight committee conducted their inaugural meeting in September to complete their first quarterly review of the Gresham-Barlow School District Bond Measure 26-187.

 The 11 BOC members are Gresham-Barlow community members with a variety of experience and interest in ensuring bond dollars are spent as approved by the voters.